 “I am extremely excited by this opportunity to serve the community as president and CEO of The Charlotte Museum of History,” Focht said.
 “I am encouraged by the support of the museum’s fantastic board members, staff and regional partners.
 As a Charlotte area resident and long-time patron of the museum, I have developed a love for the region’s history and for this organization that strengthens my dedication to championing the museum’s next chapter of growth.”

+She joined the Charlotte Museum of History in November 2017.
 The museum’s board of trustees chose Focht as the museum’s new president and CEO after a nationwide executive search, with help from Next Stage Consulting LLC, a strategy and implementation firm for nonprofits.
 The search sourced candidates from throughout the country, with a focus on experience, skillset and enthusiasm for The Charlotte Museum of History’s mission.

 The museum has a long-standing partnership with UNC Charlotte, including service on its board by Newsom, UNC Charlotte Urban Institute’s Director of Urban Policy Initiatives, and by Nancy A. Gutierrez, Dean of the College of Liberal Arts & Sciences.
 Faculty members also have worked with the museum on initiatives, including most recently a Nov.
 12 half-day symposium on World War I, hosted by the museum, with expertise provided by UNC Charlotte history faculty members and support from the Charlotte Mecklenburg Library.